 - Use varnish (liquid or spray varnish is ok) for canvas, wood, or paper.

-- Use Minwax Protective finish for wood, plastic, and even canvas
+- Use Minwax Protective finish for wood, plastic, and even canvas for outdoor use

 - Use epoxy (best for acrylic pouring paintings).